sickboydroid/MateIt/readme.md

-# Stockfish Local Integration
+# MateIt

-A high-performance Chrome Extension that runs the Stockfish chess engine directly in the browser using WebAssembly (WASM).
-This tool performs local analysis on third-party chess websites without sending game data to external servers, ensuring low latency and privacy.
+_Because "Fair Play" is just a suggestion._

+## SERIOUS NOTE

+**Freedom is your best camouflage.**

+You don't have to follow the engine like a sheep.
+You can play your own moves, make your own mistakes, and only call in the airstrike when you really need it.
+Use it just for the endgame, just to fix a blunder, or not at all.

+Mixing human stupidity with machine intelligence is the best way to avoid getting banned.
+But be warned: if you use it on every single move, not even God (or the site engineers) can save your account.

 ## Overview

-This extension injects a local instance of Stockfish into the web page.
-It observes the DOM for moves, translates them from Standard Algebraic Notation (SAN) to Long Algebraic Notation (LAN), and computes the best move and evaluation score in real-time.

-## Key Features

-- **Local WASM Execution:** Runs Stockfish entirely client-side using Web Workers.
-No backend API is required.
-- **Perspective-Aware Evaluation:**
-  - The evaluation score (+/-) adjusts based on the selected player color.
-  - Positive values always indicate the selected player is winning.
-  - Negative values indicate the selected player is losing.
-- **Automatic Move Translation:** Integrated with chess.js to robustly translate board moves (e.g., "Nf3") into the format required by Stockfish (e.g., "g1f3").
-- **CORS & CSP Bypass:** Uses a specific Blob-based loading strategy to bypass Manifest V3 security restrictions, allowing the WASM engine to compile and run on third-party domains.
-- **Visual Overlay:** Draws arrows on the board indicating the best calculated move.

-## Project Structure

-Ensure your directory is organized as follows:

-/project-root
-├── manifest.json # Extension configuration (Manifest V3)
-├── ui.js # UI Injection and DOM Observer
-├── engine-service.js # Engine Controller, Worker management, and Translation logic ├── styles.css # UI Styling
-└── engine/ # Engine Assets
-├── stockfish.js # Stockfish Engine Script
-├── stockfish.wasm # WebAssembly Binary
-└── chess.js # Chess logic library
+Stockfish Local is a browser extension that runs the strongest chess engine directly in your browser tab.
+It watches the board and tells you exactly what the best move is without sending a single byte of data to an external server.

+It's fast, it's private, and it's probably better at chess than all of us combined.

 ## Installation

+Since this is a custom tool for the discerning developer (that's you), it's installed via Developer Mode.

-1. Clone or download the repository to a local folder.
+1. Download or clone this repository to a folder on your machine.
-2. Open Google Chrome and navigate to: chrome://extensions
+2. Open Chrome and type `chrome://extensions` in the address bar.
-3. Enable "Developer mode" using the toggle switch in the top right corner.
+3. Flip the "Developer mode" switch in the top right corner.
-4. Click the "Load unpacked" button.
+4. Click "Load unpacked."
-5. Select the root folder of this project.
+5. Select the folder where you saved these files.
-6. The extension should now appear in your list.
+6. Go to a chess website and look for the new panel.
+If you don't see it, refresh the page.

 ## Usage

-1. Navigate to a supported chess website (e.g., Chess.com) and open a game or analysis board.
+Using the tool is easier than checkmating with a King and Rook.

-2. The "STOCKFISH LOCAL" panel will appear on the screen.
+1. **The Panel:** You will see a small overlay on the screen.
-3. Select your side:
+2. **Pick a Side:**
-   - Click "WHITE" if you are playing/analyzing as White.
+   - Click **WHITE** if you are playing the white pieces.
-   - Click "BLACK" if you are playing/analyzing as Black.
+   - Click **BLACK** if you are playing the black pieces.
-   - Note: Selecting the correct color ensures the evaluation score (+/-) is accurate for your perspective.
-4. Set the Depth (default is 15) to control the strength of the analysis.
-5. As moves are made on the board, the extension will automatically calculate and display the best reply.

-## Technical Implementation Details

-- **Engine Loading:** To comply with Chrome's Same-Origin Policy and Manifest V3, the engine is loaded by fetching the script source as text and creating a Blob URL.
-This allows the Worker to initialize with the correct relative paths for the WASM binary.
-- **Move Sanitization:** Stockfish requires Long Algebraic Notation (LAN).
-The service uses chess.js to validate the board state and convert the visual moves (SAN) into LAN before sending commands to the engine.
-- **Synchronization:** The service implements a job queue to ensure "position" and "go" commands are sent in strict sequence, preventing race conditions during rapid board updates.
+   - _Pro Tip: Ensure this matches your actual color, or the engine will tell you how to lose most efficiently._
+3. **Depth:** The default depth is 15.
+This is usually enough to beat a Grandmaster.
+Crank it up if you have patience and a good CPU; turn it down if you want instant (but slightly less god-like) advice.
+4. **The Evaluation:**
+   - A positive score (e.g., +1.50) means **YOU** are winning.
+   - A negative score (e.g., -2.00) means **YOU** are in trouble.
+   - "M3" means you have a forced mate in 3.
+Don't mess it up.

 ## Disclaimer

-This tool is intended for educational purposes, local analysis, and debugging.
-Using engine assistance during live games against human opponents on competitive platforms is a violation of Fair Play policies and may result in account suspension.
+**Read this part carefully.**

+This extension is built for analysis, debugging, and educational purposes.
+It is a powerful tool that runs locally.

+However, using computer assistance during live games against human opponents on platforms like Chess.com or Lichess is strictly forbidden.
+It is unfair, against the rules, and will result in your account being banned.
+Use this tool responsibly—analyze your own games _after_ they are finished, or test it against bots.
+If you get banned for cheating, that is entirely on you.

 ## Credits

-- Stockfish Chess Engine (GPLv3)
-- Chess.js (BSD)
+- **Stockfish:** The engine doing all the heavy lifting.
+Distributed under GPLv3.
+- **Chess.js:** The library that translates "Knight to f3" into something the engine actually understands.
+- **You:** For actually reading the documentation.